How Google sources and displays business information

 Information in local search results

 Google uses business information to help surface relevant local search results across Google, such as in Google Maps and Search.

-For example, if you own a hair salon your listing may appear in local search results for people who search for “salons near me” or “salons open now” because you’ve provided information that includes your address and hours.
-Learn more about local search results
+For example, if you own a hair salon, your business might appear in local search results for people who search for “salons near me” or “salons open now” because you’ve provided information that includes your address and hours.
+Learn more about local search results.

 Find your business on Google Search or Maps

 - On your computer, sign in to Google My Business.

 - If you have multiple locations, open the location you'd like to manage.

 - Click Home.

 - On the right, choose one of the options: